I may sound repetitive but by now, you must know that we just love road trips and detours.

 Nicknaming & Sharing Places

 This feature comes in handy if you cannot remember names of places.
-There is an option to tag a place based on your preference like BFF’s wedding venue or BAE’s favorite ice cream joint.
+There is an option to tag a place based on your preferences like BFF’s wedding venue or BAE’s favorite ice cream joint.
 Any fancy name that you can relate to and refer to in the future.
 You can also share the saved places with your friends on Social Media like WhatsApp, chats or emails.

 This is a very useful feature for people using public transport.
 Google Maps provides public transit information likes buses or train routes with departure timings and the duration of the journey.